 We took the shuttle the first day and had to wait 1 ½ hours to get on a shuttle.
 Then get off at a transit stop and wait in line again for the next shuttle that only can carry 15 passengers due to the narrow road up ahead.

 The parking lot was completely full by lunchtime at Logan Pass in July when we visited.
 Therefore, if we did it all over again we would wake up very early and drive our own vehicle to Logan Pass Visitor Center and park for the day.
-Keep in mind that Logan Pass is the half-way point on the Going to the Sun Road.
+Keep in mind that Logan Pass is the half-way point on the highway to the sun road.

-You leave from Logan Pass Visitor Center and hike up into the mountains.
+You leave from the Logan Pass Visitor Center and hike up into the mountains.
 We hiked this trail just after Logan Pass opened a few weeks earlier in July.
 The biggest excitement for the kids was finding snow and ice on the trail!!
-Snowball fight!

 Be sure to have the children, and adults, use hiking gear and wear closed hiking shoes that can get wet.
 Or they will have cold feet in their Keen’s sandals like my daughter did!

 You are almost guaranteed to see mountain goats along this trail and a lot of sunshine.
-This trail does not have any shade, so sunhats are highly recommended for the whole family.
+The Hidden Lakes Trail does not have any shade, so sunhats are highly recommended for the whole family.
 Even if the temperature is cool, you can still get sunburn!

 The view of Hidden Lake when you reach the top is spectacular and makes it one of our family's top picks for the best things to see in Glacier National Park.

 Apgar campground is just inside the park from the west giving the easiest access to the Park from the nearest town and airport.
 It's also within walking distance to Apgar Village and the Apgar Visitor center and shuttle bus stop.
 Not to mention walking distance to the beaches on Lake McDonald.